N-Maronic/IVR-colonial-heritage/README.md

 The aim of this project is to use crowdsourcing techniques to tag objects from the colonial period exhibited in Dutch museums.
 We created a IVR (interactive voice response) system to gather information about colonial heritage objects that are originally from Ghana, and that are now exhibited in the Wereldculturen Collectie.
 We are using the [Twilio platform](https://www.twilio.com/en-us), which offers a Voice API to create a personalized voice interface.

-## Build status
-This project is still under development.
-More specifically, we are still working on including Dagbani as a language option for the survey.

 ## Installation Guide

 Note: We are assuming you have a valid Twilio account.